SynchronetBBS/sbbs/xtrn/gttrivia/readme.txt

+The trivia category files (in the qa directory, with filenames ending in .qa) are plain text files.
+Optionally, a QA file may have a section of metadata specified in JSON (JavaScript Object Notation) format that can contain some information about the question category.
+The information can have the following properties:
+category_name: The name of the category (if different from simple parsing of
+               the filename)
+ARS: Optional - An ARS security string to restrict access to the question set.
+     This overrides any setting for the question set in the [CATEGORY_ARS] section in gttrivia.ini.

+This JSON must be between two lines:
+-- QA metadata begin
+-- QA metadata end

+For example, for a test category you might want to restrict to only the sysop:
+-- QA metadata begin
+{
+    "category_name": "Test category (not meant for use)", "ARS": "SYSOP"
+}
+-- QA metadata end

-The trivia category files (in the qa directory, with filenames ending in .qa) are plain text files and contain questions, their answers, and their number of points.
-For eqch question in a category file, there are 3 lines:
+The questions and answers inside the QA files contain questions, their answers, and their number of points.
+For eqch question in a category file, the main format is 3 lines:
 Question
 Answer
 Number of points